Love to Cuddle? This $60-Per-Hour Job is Absolutely Perfect for You

 The Inspiration for This Unusual Business

 After Hess ended her marriage, she felt unfulfilled.
-She wasn’t ready to date, but still yearned for touch and acceptance from another person, she says.
-One day during this bleak period, she came across an online article about a man offering free hugs at a Saturday market, yet getting outdone by another man offering “deluxe hugs” for $2 a pop.
+She wasn’t ready to date but still yearned for touch and acceptance from another person, she says.
+One day during this bleak period, she came across an online article about a man who offers free hugs at a Saturday market.
+However, he was outdone by another man offering “deluxe hugs” for $2 a pop.

 “I thought, how great would it be to have someone who would just hug me and make me feel loved, and not need anything from me emotionally?”
 Hess says.
 “Then I came across professional cuddler Jackie Samuel online and I knew I had found my dream job.”

 When Hess began pursuing her full-time snuggling dreams last March, she had to make sure professional cuddling was indeed a legal, viable business.
 She even hired a lawyer to help her through the startup process, which also included developing a waiver to ensure her safety — a difficult task considering the cuddling industry is a relatively new, open landscape.